Outdoor Research Ferrosi Pants Review

 Performance Comparison

-Comfort & Mobility
+Comfort and Mobility

 The cut of these pants is great.
 They have articulated knees and a gusseted crotch.
-We found the fit to be 'regular', that is, neither slim nor baggy.
+We found the fit to be 'regular', neither slim nor baggy.
 The fabric is smooth against the skin, and the mobility this pair offers is second to none.
-One understated comfort feature is that the inside of the waistband has a strip of soft, felty material that reduces rubbing and abrasion if you have a backpacking waist belt clipped around them.
+One understated comfort feature is that the inside of the waistband has a strip of soft, felty material that reduces rubbing and abrasion if you have a backpacking waist belt clipped around it.

 One drawback to the fit of this pair is the waist sizing.
-We suppose that this model is designed to be worn lower on the hips, but we felt like we really wanted a belt with this pair, which is less than ideal while wearing a climbing harness.
+We suppose this model is designed to be worn lower on the hips, but we felt we really wanted a belt with this pair, which is less than ideal while wearing a climbing harness.
 It does come with traditional belt loops, so it's not a huge deal, but you might want to try sizing these pants down in the waist.

-Venting & Breathability
+Venting and Breathability

 Weather Resistance